5q12/Packlodge-System/README.md

-**(Note: For some reason, the source zip and tar archives are being registered as a virus when downloading on certain browsers (primarily Windows).
-This may be because of the shell and bat script for update feature.
-Not sure, I will try to fix this issue as soon as possible.)**
+**(Note: If downloading the source archive on Windows, it will be flagged as a virus by Microsoft Defender.
+This is because the archive includes a shell script, and Windows doesn't like to have any sort of file that ends in .sh on the system.)**

 Packlodge System is a comprehensive plugin designed to enhance the multiplayer experience in Minecraft servers.
 With a focus on convenience and functionality, this plugin introduces a range of features aimed at server administrators and players alike.
 From tracking player playtime to managing player locations, and even facilitating modpack distribution, Packlodge Utilities offers a versatile set of tools to streamline server management and gameplay interaction.